vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

     [More Info](https://medium.com/@ankit.sinhal/messagequeue-and-looper-in-android-3a18c7fc9181)

 -   **What is a Message ?**<br/>
     A) Message contains a description and arbitrary data object that can be sent to a Handler.
-Basically its used to process / send some data.
+Basically its used to process / send some data across threads.

 -   **What is a Service?**<br/>
     A) A service is a component which doesn't have UI and can perform long running operations like downloading stuff, playing music etc.. which can run even exiting the application.
 By default service runs on main thread.
 This might cause ANR errors.
 To avoid this, we can Start service by creating a new background thread or use an IntentService that can do work in background.
 [Read More.](https://developer.android.com/guide/components/services)